Ceremony will be held in a theatre at the London Convention Centre.

 This award recognizes the works which capture the attention and fascination of young readers, and help to create a passion for life-long reading.
 Works considered for this award are comic books and graphic novels by Canadian creators that are targeted at readers 14 and under.
-Nominees for this award are selected from the eligible creators lists by a team of educators led by Jennifer Haines, MA, B.Ed., who is also the proprietor of Guelph, Ontario’s The Dragon comic book shop.
+Nominees for this award are selected by a team of educators led by Jennifer Haines, MA, B.Ed., who is also the proprietor of Guelph, Ontario’s The Dragon comic book shop.

 Gene Day Award (Self-Publishers) / Prix Gene Day (Auto-éditeurs)

 Named after the late Howard Eugene Day (1951-1982), this award honours Canadian comic book creators or creative teams who self-published their work but did not have the books distributed by a third party such as Diamond Comic Distributors, Inc. The nominees were selected from individual publications submitted for review before the deadline of May 30th, 2015.